dincho/achmed/README.md

 - Edit ```name``` in bower.json
 - Edit ```project_name``` and ```build_repo``` in provisioning/group_vars/all/vars
 - Edit provisioning/inventary/dev to reflect your archirecture inventary
+- Copy provisioning/group_vars/all/secrets.dist to provisioning/group_vars/all/secrets and update it to configure your project specifics